cubee-cb/ncr-pakify/.wiki/Entities.md

 ### `camera focus area` - Camera Focus Area
 While the player is within its area, the camera will detach from the player and focus on this object. (note the `Focus!` point on its visual is the centre)

-The area is about the same as the base internal resolution, so everything inside it is guaranteed to be visible while focused.
+The area is about the same as the minimum internal resolution, so everything inside it is guaranteed to be visible while focused.

 *yeah, it's a Mesmeriser reference. shush.*